this entry cover “StormWatch” Vol. 1 issue 9 and issue 25

 - Also, the WarGuard are joined by Stricture (the snake monster) who we’ll see a few more times, but won’t learn much more about, and a girl named Doreen.
 I don’t think we see any more about Doreen at all outside of this issue.
 I mean, with a name like Doreen it’s hard to see how she fell through the cracks.

 - Never will another artist draw Fiend as we see him here, he’ll never look like that at all.
 In fact, it is off-putting to see this version of the character if you read issue 25 after reading the issues leading up to it.
+Also, other than this issue, Fiend is known as Pagan.

 - Speaking of when to read this book, you totally need to read it after “StormWatch” Vol. 1 issue 9, because it is really anticlimactic to read it right before “StormWatch” Vol. 1 issue 26.
 Trust me, I did that once… not a good idea.